Professor Clare Chambers

-Clare Chambers is Reader in Political Philosophy and a Fellow of Jesus College.
+Clare Chambers is Professor of Political Philosophy and a Fellow of Jesus College.
 She came to Jesus College and to the Faculty of Philosophy in the University of Cambridge in 2006.
 Previously she held academic positions at the University of Oxford and the London School of Economics, and has twice been a visiting scholar at UC Berkeley.

 Publications, links and resources

 Clare Chambers is the author of three books: Sex, Culture, and Justice: The Limits of Choice (Penn State Press, 2008); Teach Yourself Political Philosophy: A Complete Introduction with Phil Parvin (Hodder, 2013); and Against Marriage: An Egalitarian Defence of the Marriage-Free State (Oxford University Press, 2017).
 Against Marriage won the 2018 David Easton Award from the American Political Science Association.